 One thing to keep in mind, though, is that mosquitoes can be a real risk in Mexico, whether it's dengue or zika.
 Look up whether either disease is flying rampant through where you'll be visiting, and if so, take precautions against getting bitten.

-Lots of traveling worry about traveler's diarrhoea in Mexico, but I haven't had it once, and I've spent eight months in the country.
+Lots of traveling worry about traveler's diarrhea in Mexico, but I haven't had it once, and I've spent eight months in the country.
 I recommend eating local and heading to the street food stalls that are busy -- the locals know what's good to eat and it's extremely rare you'll get sick from eating the same things.

 If you prefer not to make reservations in advance when you travel, you'll be fine doing so in Mexico.
 There are plenty of hostels, hotels, and guesthouses in all of the major tourist spots, and you'll be able to find a bed just by turning up and asking about availability.

 When it comes to where to stay, you'll have lots of options, ranging from $5 a night dorm rooms in hostels to $500 a night luxury hotels on the beach.
-I like to stay in private guesthouses while I'm in Mexico.
+We like to stay in private guesthouses while we're in Mexico.
 I'll usually pay around $25 a night and receive a clean, comfortable room, with fast internet and hot water showers, usually in a central part of town.

-Do I Need to Learn Spanish Before I visit Mexico?
+Do I Need to Learn Spanish?

 You can get by with English in Mexico, but the locals will appreciate it if you use what little Spanish you do know, so make sure to learn a few key words before you arrive.

-One thing I would recommend is that you download the Google Translate app before you leave.
+One thing we would recommend is that you download the Google Translate app before you leave.
 Not only will it help you to translate everything you need to know on the go, but it also has a live translation feature that is exceptionally helpful in restaurants.
 It works by turning on your phone's camera and then when you hold it over any words, it live translates it into English for you on the screen.